Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-We have seen how lattice gauge theory can be used to define a Hamiltonian model for topological phases, known as Kitaev's Quantum Double model \cite{Kitaev2003}.
-This model is primarily defined in 2+1d, though it can also be extended to 3+1d (see e.g Ref. \cite{Wan2015}, where Kitaev's Quantum Double model is both extended to 3+1d and generalized).
-The higher lattice gauge theory model that we will consider in this paper is built in a similar way from a generalization of lattice gauge theory, called higher lattice gauge theory. because of this, many of the features of Kitaev's Quantum Double model will carry over to the higher lattice gauge theory model considered in this paper.

-\subsection{Higher Lattice Gauge Theory}
+\subsection{Higher lattice gauge theory}

-We have now looked at the general principles of ordinary lattice gauge theory and its associated model for topological phases.
-Next we can consider higher lattice gauge theory \cite{Pfeiffer2003}, before moving on to its associated model for topological phases \cite{Bullivant2017}.
-As stated before, higher lattice gauge theory is a generalization of lattice gauge theory \cite{Pfeiffer2003, Baez2010}.
-In lattice gauge theory we consider parallel transport along paths, and label paths by group elements to allow composition of paths \cite{Baez2010}.
-That is, we have labelled geometric objects, the paths, with algebraic objects, the group elements.
-A natural generalization is to label more of the geometric objects.
-We still label the paths (now calling their associated gauge field the 1-gauge field), but now also consider labelling objects of a higher dimension: the surfaces.
+In lattice gauge theory we consider parallel transport along paths, and label paths by group elements to allow composition of paths.
+That is, we label geometric objects, the paths, with algebraic objects, the group elements.
+A natural generalization is to label more types of geometric objects.
+We still label the paths with elements of a group $G$ (this is the 1-gauge field, or the 1-holonomy of that path \cite{Bullivant2017}).
+However, we now also label the surfaces with elements in a second group, $E$.
+We refer to this field as the 2-gauge field.
+As we will see shortly, parallel transport will involve various mappings between the groups $E$ and $G$.
 If paths describe the parallel transport of points, then surfaces describe the parallel transport of paths, that is of the 1-gauge fields \cite{Baez2010}.
-We can view this pictorially as shown in Figure \ref{2_holonomy_intro}.
+We can view this pictorially as shown in Figure \ref{surface_labelled_1}.
 The blue double arrow on the surface enclosed by the paths represents the transport of one path (the source) into another (the target) \cite{Bullivant2017}.
-The two paths (source and target) start and end at the same points (vertices) and the start of these two paths is called the base-point of the surface.
+Both of these paths must be specified in order to give the surface a label, which is called the 2-holonomy \cite{Bullivant2017} for that surface.
+The two paths (source and target) both start at a common vertex, called the start-point of the surface, and end at a common vertex, called the end-point.
+As indicated in Figure \ref{surface_labelled_1}, the parallel transport over a surface labelled by $e$ causes the source to gain a factor of $\partial(e)$, where $\partial$ is a group homomorphism from $E$ to $G$ (i.e., a map that preserves the group multiplication), so that for $e \in E$, $\partial(e) \in G$ \cite{Baez2010}.
+Normally the labels of the two paths on either side of the surface are independent variables, but if the label of the source is related to that of the target by this parallel transport rule then the surface is called fake-flat.
+These fake-flat surfaces play an important role in the theory.
+Fake-flatness replaces the trivial flux condition for the Quantum Double model and will determine the low energy space in the topological model.
+In the rest of this section, we will therefore discuss such fake-flat surfaces unless otherwise mentioned.